Amika Review: 4 Products Worth Your Money (and 2 to Skip)

 Rating: 91/100

 This dry shampoo is pretty good for soaking up oil without that annoying chalky residue that some others leave behind.
-There’s a lovely, fresh scent, however, I need to mention that I have a low tolerance for fragrances, so while I technically enjoy the scent, its not suitable for me.
+There’s a lovely, fresh scent, however, I need to mention that I have a low tolerance for fragrances, so while I technically enjoy the scent, it’s not suitable for me.
 For anyone who loves a little fragrance, though, you'll likely appreciate this aspect!

 One important thing to keep in mind is that Isopropyl Alcohol is the second ingredient on the list.
 Now, while this works wonders by absorbing excess oil, it can also lead to dryness if you’re using it too frequently.
 For those of us with dry scalps or sensitive skin, this could be a potential issue.
 If you find that your scalp feels irritated or your hair starts to become brittle, it might be a good idea to either cut back on usage or explore a gentler option.